kenneth-wang/linked-code/README.md

 ## Use Case 2: Find similar repositories based on keywords

+1. Retrieving a list of similar repositories given a set of input keywords

+Run the [notebook](./notebooks/similar_repos.ipynb) to encode the input keywords and repository descriptions that are found in the dataset.
+With the vector embeddings, Annoy python package is used to retrieve the list of similar repositories.

 ## Use Case 3: Recommend Repositories to Users

 1. Preparing the data